-The board provides critical oversight of the corporation's comprehensive and robust enterprise risk management (ERM) system - including climate-related risks and opportunities - and is committed to setting the tone at the top on environmental, social and governance (ESG) matters.
+The board provides critical oversight of the corporation's enterprise risk management (ERM) system-including climate-related risks and opportunities-and is committed to setting the tone at the top on ESG matters.

-In 2021, the Arch board took steps to enhance its ESG governance framework - including via the creation of a new ESG and Nominating Committee - to gain efficiencies and re-emphasize the board's commitment to continuous improvement in ESG.
+The Arch board recently took steps to enhance its ESG governance framework - including the establishment of an ESG and Nominating Committee - to gain efficiencies and re-emphasize the board's commitment to continuous improvement in ESG.